Letters from Lodi

-"The vineyard is farmed as a no-till property for the purpose of encouraging microbial growth in the soil.
+"The vineyard is farmed as a no-till property to encourage microbial growth in the soil.
 There are many reasons why leaving the soil alone is a positive.
 Following the harvest, I'll lay down compost, which directly contributes to soil health.
-I'll also use it as a compost tea as a natural fertiler for the plants.
+I'll also use it as a compost tea as a natural fertiliser for the plants.
 Right now, there are 225 tons of compost sitting in piles along Buck Rd. on the west side of the vineyard—this will go to the Petite Sirah.
 There is another 325 tons of compost on the other side of the vineyard for the Zinfandel.

 "I'd describe this as 'letting the vineyard do the work,' which also gives you fewer issues with pests like leafhoppers and mites.

-"I'm not a biologist—I wish I had the time to go back to school and study it—but recently I've been doing my own microscope analysis of the soil to monitor the progress.
-It is not yet at the level I'd like to see, but there is definitely an increase in our fungal to baterial ratios.
+"I'm not a biologist—I wish I had the time to go back to school and study it—but recently I've been doing my microscope analysis of the soil to monitor the progress.
+It is not yet at the level I'd like to see, but there is an increase in our fungal to bacterial ratios.

 "I noticed, though, that when we stopped spraying herbicides, there were immediately sprigs of live oak popping up all over the property, all coming from the giant oak I first planted next to our old family home, when I was just a kid.
 This tells me that a large bird population has come back, and they are spreading the seeds everywhere.
 I'd love to keep some of these oaks that are naturally coming up from the ground, but of course, most of them between or under the vines have to be pulled up.